 For more information, go to iit.edu/registrar/registration.

-Undergraduate students who have withdrawn or taken a leave of absence and now wish to return to Illinois Tech must submit an application for reinstatement to the Office of Undergraduate Academic Affairs.
+Undergraduate students who have withdrawn or taken a leave of absence, other than a medical leave, and now wish to return to Illinois Tech must submit an application for reinstatement to the Office of Undergraduate Academic Affairs.
 The deadlines for reinstatement are June 15 for the fall semester, November 15 for the spring semester and April 15 for the summer term.
 Students must submit official transcripts from all colleges and universities attended since last enrolled at Illinois Tech.
 In some cases, additional interviews may be required for Reinstatement.
 International students must contact the International Center in addition to submitting an application for Reinstatement/Readmission.
 See web.iit.edu/international-center/ for more information.

 Graduate students must petition for reinstatement with the Office of Graduate Academic Affairs.

-With respect to both undergraduate and graduate students, if he or she was suspended for disciplinary reasons, the student's reinstatement application must be reviewed by the Office of Student Affairs.
+With respect to both undergraduate and graduate students, if they were suspended for disciplinary reasons, the student’s reinstatement application must be reviewed by the Office of Student Affairs.

 Undergraduate students may repeat a course for a change of grade.
 A request to repeat a course for a change of grade must be submitted through DegreeWorks, the online degree audit system, during registration.
 Both grades will be recorded on all transcripts issued.
 Only the second grade will be used to compute the GPA, even if the second grade is lower, except when the second grade is I, R, S, U, W, X, or AU.
 The course repeat policy is as follows: